 With additional funding we would also seek to update the outdoor nets at the prep school.

-The Cycling Centurians - Sunday 12th October 2025
+Phase 1: The Cycling & Running Centurians - Sunday 12th October 2025

-As part of our campaign a small group of parents, OF’s and staff will be cycling 100 miles from Lords cricket ground back to the College on Sunday 12th October, in addition to which our Prep School Headmaster, Simon Roche, will be taking on the extraordinary feat of running the 100 miles non-stop in 24 hours!!
+During phase 1 of our Centurian Challenge a small group of parents, OF’s and staff cycled 100 miles from Lords cricket ground back to the College, in addition to which our Prep School Headmaster, Simon Roche, took on the extraordinary feat of running the 100 miles non-stop in 24 hours!! together raised more than £77,500.
+This success was made possible through a legacy and generous match funding from a prep parent, which was matched by contributions from across our prep school community.
+These funds have enabled the commissioning of a new Prep School pavilion.

 We realise that with recent changes to VAT on school fees and the subsequent economic pressures this has created that not everyone within our community will be in a position to support, however, if you are able to at any level, not only will your support go towards providing wonderful new cricketing facilities, it will without a doubt contribute to generating lifelong memories for our current pupils as well as those for years to come at both the prep and senior schools.